Potato-Industries/gors/README.md

 A TLS enabled implementation of a clean go reverse shell "rev2go" by sathish09.

 **Supports**
-- Interactive shell (use "gorss.go")
+- Interactive shell (use "gorss-interactive.go")
 - TLS connectivity

 **Why Go?**